apaleslimghost/Blofeld/readme.md

 blofeld -t my-awesome-website -f dist -s "dist/index.html dist/faq.html"
 ```

 And now they have five-minute expiry.
 Ok, so S3 doesn't support dynamic GZIP, and maybe you'd like to compress your Javascript files.
-Add them to the `-g` option (NB Blofeld doesn't gzip things himself yet):
+Add them to the `-g` option:

 ```sh
 blofeld -t my-awesome-website -f dist -g "dist/app.js"
 ```

+If you want Blofeld to gzip the files itself, add the `-G` option.

 More configuration coming soon.